sarahjaneowens/john-baskerville/readme.md

 <section>
 <h2>Mrs Eaves</h2>

-<p>Mrs Eaves is named after Sarah Eaves, the woman who became John Baskerville’s wife.
+<p>Mrs Eaves is named after <em>Sarah Eaves</em>, the woman who became John Baskerville’s wife.
 As Baskerville was setting up his printing and type business, Mrs. Eaves moved in with him as a live-in housekeeper, eventually becoming his wife after the death of her first husband, Mr. Eaves.
 Mrs Eaves is a revival of the types of English printer and punchcutter John Baskerville, and is related to contemporary Baskerville typefaces.</p>

 <p>Like Baskerville, Mrs Eaves, cut by Zuzana Licko of Émigré, has a near vertical stress, departing from the Old Style model.
 Identifying characters, similar to Baskerville’s types, are the lowercase g with its open lower counter and swashlike ear.
 Both the roman and italic uppercase Q have a flowing swashlike tail.
 The uppercase C has serifs at top and bottom; there is no serif at the apex of the central junction in uppercase W; and the uppercase G has a sharp spur suggesting a vestigial serif.</p>
 </section>